JosephTLucas/its_thorn/README.md

-# itsthorn
+# its_thorn

 :musical_note: _"Every row has **its thorn**"_ :musical_note: - [Poison](https://www.youtube.com/watch?v=j2r2nDhTzO4)

-`itsthorn` is a library for building poisoned finetuning datasets.
+`its_thorn` is a library for building poisoned finetuning datasets.
 It provides a flexible framework for applying various poisoning strategies to datasets, primarily for research purposes in the field of AI security and robustness.

 ## Features